tradecloud/tradecloud-docs-api-v2/order/buyer/issue/attach-document-api.md

 * `code` : optional document code or number.
 The document code should be unique within your company and immutable.

 {% hint style="info" %}
-If a document for an order(line) has the same code as an existing document at that order(line), the original will be overwritten.
-Otherwise, the newly attached document will be appended.
+If a document with the same code is already attached to the order or line, the document will be replaced, else it will be appended.
 {% endhint %}

 * `revision`: optional document revision \(or version\) code or number